Schedule Your Diagnostic Consultation

 It’s named “closed loop” because it closes the information loop that bridges sales and marketing.

-But while all of those are a given, at the end of the day it’s the visits, contacts, and clients that are most likely to impress your CEO, your board of directors, and your investors.
+But while all of those are given, at the end of the day, the visits, contacts, and clients are most likely to impress your CEO, board of directors, and investors.